aprogramme/Blog-Site/README.md

 # Blog-Site
- Blog Website Blog Website A full-stack Blog Website built using the MERN Stack (MongoDB, Express.js, React, Node.js)!
-This platform provides users with a seamless blogging experience
+  A full-stack Blog Website built using the MERN Stack (MongoDB, Express.js, React, Node.js)!
+This platform provides users with a seamless blogging experience with key functionalities such as:

+✔️ User Authentication: Secure login and registration system with password encryption.
+✔️ Create Posts: A user-friendly rich text editor for creating engaging blog posts.
+✔️ Edit Posts: Flexibility to update or modify published content.
+✔️ Responsive Design: Optimized for desktops and mobile devices.

+### 🔧 Tech Stack Highlights:

+Frontend: React.js with React Router for smooth navigation.
+Backend: Node.js with Express.js for a scalable server.
+Database: MongoDB for dynamic and efficient data handling.
+Authentication: Password encryption using bcrypt for enhanced security.
+Rich Text Editing: Integrated React Quill for a seamless blog creation experience.

+### Skill :
+    React.js · MongoDB · Express.js · Node.js

 ### Register Page
 ![register](https://github.com/user-attachments/assets/8653d8f6-3d7d-4e56-a2cc-7655dfe293b0)